real estate broker vs agent

 Qualification

-While real estate agents don’t have many qualifications to practice in this field, brokers often go through a rigorous training process and hold certain qualifications.
-They also have a deep understanding of the real estate laws in the states and have the power to proactively handle the real estate transaction process.
-Meanwhile, not every real estate agent is allowed to participate in the real estate transaction process.
+Unlike real estate agents who do have inadequate qualifications to practice in this kind of field, brokers do because they hold a certain number of qualifications after going through a restricting training process.
+And that is also why they have a much more profound understanding of the real estate law in the states, as well as have the power to handle the relevant transaction process.
+In contrast, certain real estate agent is permitted to take part in the real estate transaction process, however, not every of them.

 Mission

-Real estate agents are given fewer responsibilities in a brokerage firm than a brokerage.
+Real estate agents are given fewer responsibilities in a brokerage firm than in a brokerage.
 More specifically, real estate agents are often tasked with finding or taking care of customers during the real estate buying/selling process.
-Meanwhile, real estate brokers are also responsible for handling legal documents, communicating with the local authority, or managing the real estate office/company.
+Meanwhile, real estate brokers can work on their own, overseeing the transaction procedure.
+They may also hire real estate agents to help them with their tasks.

 Independence